Natural England: History

 It received the powers of the founder bodies.

 Natural England joined the 10:10 project in 2009 in a bid to reduce its own carbon footprint.

-In 2008, Sir Martin Doughty, the Chairman of Natural England, issued a warning to the Prime Minister concerning the potential dangers of genetically modified crops.
-However, in 2012, Poul Christensen, CBE, the next Chairman of Natural England, said that middle England should embrace new technologies like GM crops as long as there were adequate testing and safeguards.
+In 2008, Sir Martin Doughty, the chairman of Natural England, issued a warning to the prime minister concerning the potential dangers of genetically modified crops.
+However, in 2012, Poul Christensen, the next chairman of Natural England, said that middle England should embrace new technologies like GM crops as long as there were adequate testing and safeguards.

 Following the 2008 financial crisis, as a public body, Natural England has been subject to a series of pay freezes and restrictions.
-The organisation was subject to the 2020 three-year pay freeze, which will affect Natural England staff, who have now experienced pay freezes and one per cent pay increases.
-Staff and Unions representing staff have expressed concerns regarding the duration of these pay restraints and issues including equality and disparity between Public body pay increases.
+The organisation was subject to the 2020 three-year pay freeze, which affected Natural England staff, who had experienced pay freezes and one per cent pay increases.
+Staff and Unions representing staff expressed concerns regarding the duration of these pay restraints and issues including equality and disparity between Public body pay increases.

-There also exists pay disparities between the staff who came from original bodies which vested to Natural England - The Rural Development Service, English Nature and the Countryside Agency.

-On this matter, and the pay freeze and pay reductions over 10 years Unions representing Natural England staff have threatened strike action.

-In 2023 Natural England opposed its own planning application for a development on The Lizard peninsula in Cornwall.
+In 2023, Natural England opposed its own planning application for a development on The Lizard peninsula in Cornwall.